 I need to/would like to arrive on Saturday?
 Can I do that?

 We can accommodate a limited number of students on Saturday prior to our program start on Sunday.
-If you require an early arrival, please contact us as soon as possible at firstname.lastname@example.org and let us know.
-The cost for early arrival, including a campus tour, tickets to the Saturday night soccer game at Stanford Stadium (with fireworks!), dinner plus breakfast and lunch on Sunday is included.
+Please contact us as soon as possible at firstname.lastname@example.org if you/your student would like early arrival.
+A campus tour, tickets to the Saturday night soccer game at Stanford Stadium (with fireworks!), dinner plus breakfast and lunch on Sunday is included.
 The cost is $250 payable in advance.

 Where will I eat?
 What about my special dining needs (halal, vegan, lactose-intolerant, gluten-free, other)?

 Students and staff will eat at a spacious cafeteria that is adjacent to our dorm and is part of Stanford Dining’s award-winning food service.
 Expect several stations with a variety of American and ethnic cuisines (Asian, Mexican, Italian), plus a full salad bar and soft-serve ice cream.
 Students will not need money for meals unless they want to purchase snacks at Tresidder or a student coffeehouse; click here for a full list of campus eateries.
 If you/your student has special dining needs, please look in your registration packet for the Stanford Summer Conferences Special Dining Request, and send it back to us with your information so that we can inform Stanford in advance.
 There is no extra charge for this service or for special diets.